max-oppermann/Public_repository/README.md

 # Projects

 My most recent commits.
-Programs of varying length and complexity without intentional theme (currently the theme is probability theory).
+Programs of varying length and complexity without intentional theme (currently the theme is probability theory). `gamblers_ruin.py` is currently the nicest program.

 `gamblers_ruin.py` simulates and plots variations of Gambler's ruin as a Markov chain.
+`ht_before_hh.py` tossing a fair coin, HH on average occurs later than HT.
 `matching_cards.py` simulates matching cards problem with 100 cards.
 `metropolis_hastings_normal.py` demonstrates the Normal–Normal conjugacy via MCMC using Metropolis-Hastings.
 `monty_hall.py` let's you play the classic Monty Hall set up.
 `uniform_universality.py` demonstrates the 'universality of the Uniform.'
+`pi_estimate_mc.py` Monte Carlo integration to estimate the value of $\pi$ (very short).
 `poisson_process.py` simulates and plots a Poisson process.
 `winners_curse.py` shows expected payoff for bidding on a mystery prize with variable thresholds for when the bid is accepted.
 Don't play for threshold $\gt 0.5$.